Sacred Heart Knanaya Catholic Church Chicago: Under Latin Diocese

 Knanaya Catholics had migrated from Kerala, India in the 1950s and 60s seeking educational and job opportunities.
 They were originally from the Syro-Malabar Catholic Archeparchy of Kottayam.
-They got organized in the 1980s as Knanaya Catholic Association.
+They were organized in the 1980s as Knanaya Catholic Association.
 In January 1981, they sought the help of the then bishop of Kottayam, Mar Kuriakose Kunnacherry to send Knanaya Catholic priests to Chicago to serve their pastoral needs in the Syro-Malabar rite.

-Since the Bishop of Kottayam has no ecclesiastical jurisdiction in the United States], he encouraged the association to contact the Archbishop of Chicago, to start Knanaya Missions under the Latin diocese and served by a priest sent from the Diocese of Kottayam.
+Since the Bishop of Kottayam has no ecclesiastical jurisdiction in the United States, he encouraged the association to contact the Archbishop of Chicago, to start Knanaya Missions under the Latin diocese and served by a priest sent from the Diocese of Kottayam.
 In the meantime, the Knanaya Catholic association used to arrange Syro-Malabar Holy Mass on alternate Saturday evenings whenever a priest was available.

 The Archbishop of Chicago appointed Fr.
 Jacob Chollampel who came from the Diocese of Kottayam to serve the pastoral needs of the Syro-Malabar faithful in Chicago with effect from 28 October 1983.
 He was living in the rectory of St. Ita church.
 His successor Fr.
 Cyriac Manthuruthil took charge of the Knanaya Catholic mission on 31 May 1988.
 He was residing as St. Ferdinand's Church in Chicago.
 The Archbishop of Chicago appointed Fr.
 Simon Edathiparambil as the director of Knanaya Catholic Mission on 16 August 1995.
 His residence was at Immaculate Heart of Mary Parish in Chicago.
 Fr.
 Philip Thodukayil replaced Fr.
 Simon on 25 June 1999.
 His residence was at Immaculate Heart of Mary Parish.

 Pope John Paul II established the St. Thomas Syro-Malabar Catholic Diocese of Chicago on 13 March 2001.
 It was inaugurated on 1 July 2001 for all the Syro-Malabar faithful in the United States.
 He appointed Mar Jacob Angadiath as its first bishop.
 The Knanaya Catholic Mission then came under the new diocese.